Provider Portal Quick Start

 Your business has a client ready to be onboarded under your Provider.

-Managed Service Providers (MSPs) and Resellers often need a way to quickly create and easily administer Bitwarden Organizations on behalf of business customers.
-Providers are administration entities that allow those businesses to create and manage Client Organizations through the Provider Portal.
+Managed service providers (MSPs) and resellers often need a way to quickly create and easily administer Bitwarden organizations on behalf of business customers.
+Providers are administration entities that allow those businesses to create and manage client organizations through the Provider Portal.
+With the Provider Portal:

 Selecting the Setup Provider Now button will prompt you to log in to Bitwarden and fill out some Provider details:

 As the creator of the Provider, you will be automatically given Provider admin status, allowing you to fully manage all aspects of the Provider and all client organizations.
 Bitwarden strongly recommends that you provision a second Provider admin for failover purposes.

 Now, begin adding your employees as service users, which will allow them to fully administer all client organizations and create new ones or manage the Provider itself:

 Invite Users.
 From the Provider Portal Manage tab, invite users as service users (or invite additional Provider admins):